aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 ```

 If the stack is not in `us-east-1`, and you need references from different applications on the same account,
-you can also set a specific stack ID for each Lamba@Edge.
+you can also set a specific stack ID for each Lambda@Edge.

 ```ts
 const myFunc1 = new cloudfront.experimental.EdgeFunction(this, 'MyFunction1', {